rosey-complex/Skymake/README.md

 - Creating ***some*** scrapped Skylanders

 ## ⚠️ What doesn't work:
-- Creating functional* Senseis
+- Creating functional* Senseis and Creation Crystals

 <span style="color:#888888;">*(It can create the files correctly, but they are non-functional in-game)</span>

 ## ❌ What it can't do:
-- Create Imaginator crystals
+- Create most Imaginator crystals
 - ~Take over Activision~
 - ~Make you immortal~